“The World’s Gone Mad”

 - The Draper’s new nanny, Carla, is introduced for the first time.

-- Several of the characters watch Jackie Kennedy’s A Tour of the White House, and her graceful sense of style are an inspiration to all of the women on Mad Men.
+- Several of the characters watch Jackie Kennedy’s A Tour of the White House, and her graceful sense of style are an inspiration to all the Mad Men women.

 - While waiting at the Savoy-Plaza Hotel for Valentine’s Day dinner with Betty, Don is transfixed by a classical ensemble playing an instrumental rendition of Nikolai Rimsky-Korsakov’s “Song of the Indian Guest,” an aria from his Sadko opera.
 Great selection.